Jarmo Kekäläinen: Executive career

 Immediately after retirement Kekäläinen became involved with front office work in many capacities.
 He was general manager of IFK Helsinki in the Finnish Elite League from 1995 to 1999, during which time IFK won one Kanada-malja and finished as the runner-up to TPS the following year.
 During this time with IFK, Kekäläinen also worked in several capacities with the Ottawa Senators.
 After he left Finland in 1999 Kekäläinen became director of player personnel for the Senators until 2002.
 While with the Senators he helped in selecting future NHL stars Marian Hossa, Martin Havlat, and Ray Emery.
 In 2002 Kekäläinen joined the St. Louis Blues as assistant general manager and director of amateur scouting, where he helped draft much of the core of the team in the early 2010s, including defenseman Alex Pietrangelo and forwards T. J. Oshie, Patrik Berglund, David Perron, and David Backes.
 After being passed over for the Blues' general manager job for Doug Armstrong, Kekäläinen returned to Finland to take the general manager job with Jokerit.

 While with Jokerit, Kekäläinen had an unwritten escape clause with ownership that permitted him to leave if he was offered a general manager job in the NHL.
 That opportunity came on February 13, 2013, when after Scott Howson was fired the previous day, the Columbus Blue Jackets' president of hockey operations John Davidson, under whom Kekäläinen had worked while with the Blues, hired Kekäläinen to be the new general manager of the Blue Jackets.
-As a result, Kekäläinen became the first European general manager in the National Hockey League.
+Kekäläinen became the first European and first Finnish general manager in the NHL.

-On April 28, 2021 Kekäläinen was named assistant general manager of Finland's national team for the 2022 Olympic Games.
+On April 28, 2021, Kekäläinen was named assistant general manager of Finland's national team for the 2022 Olympic Games.

+On February 15, 2024, Kekäläinen was fired by the Blue Jackets after a 16–26–10 start to the season, as the Blue Jackets looked for a "fresh perspective as [they] move forward".
+This ended his 11-year tenure, the longest in franchise history, which included the team’s first playoff series win in 2019.
+He was replaced by Davidson in the interim.

+On May 30, 2025 Kekäläinen was hired by the Buffalo Sabres as a senior advisor, reporting to GM Kevyn Adams.